-Revd Dr Paul Goodliff has been appointed new General Secretary of ‘Churches Together in England’ and will replace current office-holder Revd Dr David Cornick upon David’s retirement in September.
+Revd Dr Paul Goodliff became General Secretary of ‘Churches Together in England’ in September 2018.

 Paul grew up in an evangelical Anglican Parish in Sussex, where he came to faith.
 As an undergraduate at King’s College, London, he worshipped at Streatham Baptist Church and has remained a Baptist from those days.
 Paul trained for the Baptist ministry at Spurgeon’s College and served as associate minister at Streatham Baptist Church, before moving to Stevenage as Minister of the Bunyan Baptist Church.